Upper School Curriculum

 Honors Latin V

-Students continue to study classical Latin literature and to develop their skills in reading, translating, interpreting and analyzing passages.
+Students continue to study classical Latin literature and develop their skills in reading, translating, interpreting and analyzing passages.
 Course content includes works of Horace, Ovid, Cicero, Livy and Vergil.
-This course will be offered only with adequate enrollment and will be tailored to the students’ interest.
+This course will be offered only with adequate enrollment and will be tailored to the students’ interests.

 Prerequisite: Completion of Honors Latin IV, with teacher recommendation